IBM sues former HR boss hired by Microsoft

 IBM said it sought to enforce McIntyre’s non-competition agreement for the 12-month period and recover from her the equity compensation she has forfeited by “violating her contractual duties” to IBM.

-IBM’s diversity-related trade secrets are not valuable to Microsoft and McIntyre will not be able to use them in her new role, Bloomberg reported citing her lawyers.
+The case is International Business Machines Corp v Lindsay-Rae Mcintyre, U.S. District Court, Southern District of New York, No. 18-cv-1210-VB.

-Reporting by Shubham Kalia in Bengaluru; Editing by Gopakumar Warrier
+Reporting by Shubham Kalia and Muvija M in Bengaluru; Editing by Gopakumar Warrier and Sriraj Kalluvila